EarthScope/slinktool/doc/slinktool.md

 <b>-p</b>

-<p style="padding-left: 30px;">Print details of received Mini-SEED data records.
+<p style="padding-left: 30px;">Print details of received miniSEED data records.
 This flag can be used multiple times ("-p -p" or "-pp") for more detail.
 One flag: a single summary line for each data packet received.
-Two flags: details of the Mini-SEED data records received, including information from fixed header and 100/1000/1001 blockettes.</p>
+Two flags: details of the miniSEED data records received, including information from fixed header and 100/1000/1001 blockettes.</p>

 <b>-u</b>